 Installing prerequisites and configuring your Python environment

-Now, that the Jetson Nano is ready to go we will go through creating a deep learning environment.
-We will start of by installing all prerequsites and configuring a Python environment as well as how to code remote using VSCode Remote SSH.
+Now that the Jetson Nano is ready to go, we will create a deep learning environment.
+We will start by installing all prerequisites and configuring a Python environment, and how to code remote using VSCode Remote SSH.

 sudo apt-get update sudo apt-get upgrade sudo apt-get install git cmake python3-dev nano sudo apt-get install libhdf5-serial-dev hdf5-tools libhdf5-dev zlib1g-dev zip libjpeg8-dev